Getting close to Opening Day. It’s exciting!!

 Anything can happen.
-Two years ago, the Chicago Cubs won for the first time since 1908.
-Last year, the Houston Astros won for the first time in their team’s history.
+In 2016, the Chicago Cubs won for the first time since 1908.
+A year later, the Houston Astros won for the first time in their team’s history.

 Who will it be this year?
 The fans can’t wait to find out.

 Baseball has always been in my life.
 When I was a kid, we lived close to a minor league ballpark, and went there often during the summer to see a game.
 I’ll always remember my dad catching a foul ball one time, and handing it to me.
 I was probably about eight or nine years old.
 He was about as big a hero to me then as ever.

 Then, in the early 1970’s (yes, I’m that old), Major League Baseball came to town, and I have followed the triumphs and travails of the Texas Rangers ever since.

 (The 2011 season is still a sore subject.
 I tell you, we were this close, this close, to our first ever World Series championship, and we blew it.
 Some heartbreaks, you never get over.)

 I had always watched the game, but it wasn’t until 1997 that I came to understand and appreciate the subtle nuances of it, after reading a book called The Baseball Fan’s Companion, by Nick Bakalar.
 It was that book that taught me the strategy behind pitching, hitting, baserunning, base stealing, signs and all the rest.
 Turns out, baseball is a much more complicated game than it appears to be.

 And that’s what makes it great.
 It looks simple, but there’s a lot more going on than just scratching and spitting.